-IVES publishes OENO One, a vine and wine online open access peer-reviewed journal launched in 2016 and IVES Technical Reviews – Vine and Wine (since 2019).
-The objective is to create a new journal within the next two years: IVES Conference Series.
+IVES publishes OENO One, a vine and wine online open access peer-reviewed journal launched in 2016 and IVES Technical Reviews – Vine and Wine (since 2019) and IVES Conference Series (since 2020).

 IVES has a director of publication, three permanent staff members, six editors-in-chief and over 150 editorial board members.

 IVES journals are editorially independent of its private and institutional partners.

 The IVES association’s board of directors is composed of 11 researchers, elected by the general assembly among representatives of the universities and research institutes involved in the project: https://ives-openscience.eu/governance/.

 Claire Guyot, editorial manager of the OENO One journal and communication manager of the International Viticulture and Enology Society – IVES.
 Piloting the set-up of IVES Conference Series.

 Julien Dumercq, executive manager of the International Viticulture and Enology Society – IVES (administration and partnerships).
 Editorial manager of IVES Technical Reviews.

 Jean-Philippe Roby, director of publication.